sirehna/xdyn/doc_dev/dev_guide.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then letting the simulator know about it is just a matter of modifiying
+Then letting the simulator know about it is just a matter of modifying
 get_builder from the simulator_api.cpp file in the simulator module:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}